Charles-Antoine Coypel: Life

-He inherited his father’s design and painting duties as premier peintre du roi (First Painter to the King) at the French court when his father died in 1722.
-He became premier peintre du roi and director of the Académie Royale in 1747.
-He worked on several commissions for paintings for the royal Palace of Versailles, and for Madame de Pompadour, the king’s mistress.
+He inherited his father’s design and painting duties as premier peintre to the Duke of Orléans when his father died in 1722.
+He became Premier Peintre du Roi and Director of the Académie Royale in 1747.
+He worked on several commissions for paintings for the royal Palace of Versailles, and for Louis XV and his wife, Queen Marie Leczinska.